-Many Americans are surprised to find out that Medicare Part B, which covers necessary medical expenses, is not free.
-As you face this unexpected monthly cost and consider how it fits your retirement plans, you may be reluctant to take on another expense with Medicare Supplement insurance, or Medigap.
-Answer the questions below to help determine if a Medigap policy is the right choice for your lifestyle.
+Many Americans are surprised to find out that Medicare Part B, which is the U.S. government federal health insurance plan that covers many necessary health care expenses, is not free.
+As you face the unexpected monthly cost of the Medicare Part B premium and consider how it fits your retirement plans, you may be reluctant to take on another expense with Medicare Supplement insurance, or Medigap, even if you might be interested in purchasing an insurance plan that will enhance your Medicare coverage.
+Answer the questions below to help determine if buying a Medigap policy from one of the best Medicare Supplement insurance companies is the right choice for your lifestyle.

 Do You Regularly Visit the Doctor, ER, or Hospital?